brightsg/Dubrovnik/Readme.md

 Resolving System Types
 ===============

 Assume that a target assembly returns a reference to a system type, say `System.DayOfWeek`.
 This needs to be resolved.
 However, `System.DayOfWeek` is defined in mscorlib.dll.
-That means we need to auto generate code for mscorlib.
+That means we need to provide binding code for mscorlib.

-At present the code generator cannot produce a 100% functional Obj-C representation for mscorlib.dll (though this is a project goal).
-However the code generator does produce valid type representations for many of the types defined within mscorlib and the generator does run to completion.
-So individual types can be utilised even if the entire assembly is not as yet fully represented.

-The current Obj-C representation of mscorlib is included in the project at `Framework\dotNetBindings\Framework\V4.0.30319\mscorlib\mscorlib`.
-Browsing this for `System.DayOfWeek.h` reveals:

-    //++Dubrovnik.CodeGenerator System.DayOfWeek.h

-    //

-    // Managed enumeration : DayOfWeek

-    //

-    typedef NS_ENUM(int32_t, System_DayOfWeek) {

-	    System_DayOfWeek_Friday = 5,

-	    System_DayOfWeek_Monday = 1,

-	    System_DayOfWeek_Saturday = 6,

-	    System_DayOfWeek_Sunday = 0,

-	    System_DayOfWeek_Thursday = 4,

-	    System_DayOfWeek_Tuesday = 2,

-	    System_DayOfWeek_Wednesday = 3,

-    };

-    //--Dubrovnik.CodeGenerator

-This can be included in our project.
+A minimal binding for mscorlib is provided in `Mono.mscorlib` as are minimal bindings are also supplied for several other FCL assemblies.
+Customise the associated `ASSEMBLY.codegen.config.objc.xml` to add or removes types as required.

+Bindings can be re-generated using the windows cmd.exe `generate.bat` file in the assembly folder.

+Bindings for other FCL assemblies can be produced by using one of the existing assembly bindings as a guide.

 Managed Interface Representation
 ======================